rails/rails/guides/source/configuring.md

 Rails creates this file for you inside the `/public` folder.
 By default, it allows search engines to index all pages of your application.
-If you want to block indexing on all pages of you application, use this:
+If you want to block indexing on all pages of your application, use this:

 ```
 User-agent: *